tombloor/alitebyte/_posts/2019-10-14-taking-a-bite-out-of-jekyll-2.md

 {% endraw %}
 {% endhighlight %}

+Once you've done this, you'll need to tell the posts to use the new layout.
+In the front matter of your test posts add a `layout` parameter and set it to `post`.

 ## Final touches

 So now we've got our site structure complete, let's add some basic styles to make it look a little nicer. `Jekyll` supports `SASS` and `SCSS` out of the box.
 It will automatically compile any files found in the `_sass` directory, so let's create that now and add a `main.scss` file.